Scallops and Gnocchi

 This came out awesome.
 Initially I was hoping that the gnocchi would be a little smaller and the scallops a little bigger (I forgot how much gnocchi grows while boiling and how much scallops shrink when cooked.) but in the end I don't this it mattered.

 The different sizes were actually kinda cool and added to the unique look of this dish.

-Gnocchi was about 9 yukon gold potatoes.
-Bake till tender, run through a ricer or food mill, and gently mix in about a cup and a half of flour and some olive oil.
+- Bake potatoes till tender, run through a ricer or food mill, and gently mix in flour and some olive oil.
 The sauce was olive oil, onion and chile flake, saute till tender, add garlic followed by a large can of tomatoes and 1 cup of cream.
 Simmer about 30 minutes and blend until smooth.
 Bring to a simmer and add your scallops.
 Cook about a minute and kill the heat. boil your gnocchi and add right to the sauce.
 Add some basil and stir very gently to coat and mix well.
 Serve with more basil and chile flake.